Updating your browser will give you an optimal website experience. Learn more about our supported browsers.

 Here’s how COLAs work:

-With this type of adjustment, the benefit payment increases by a percentage of your choosing up to the limit set by the TCDRS Board of Trustees each year.
+With this type of adjustment, the benefit payment permanently increases by a percentage of your choosing up to the limit set by the TCDRS Board of Trustees each year.
 Everyone gets the same percentage increase.
-However, a flat-rate COLA may not adequately address a retiree’s loss of buying power.
-For example, a recent retiree may have lost only a small percentage of buying power, while someone who’s been retired 20 to 30 years may have lost more than 50%.
-A 3% flat-rate COLA might take care of the new retiree’s loss of buying power, but wouldn’t begin to address the older retiree’s loss.
+However, a flat-rate COLA may not adequately address a retiree’s loss of purchasing power.
+For example, a recent retiree may have lost only a small percentage of purchasing power, while someone who’s been retired 20 to 30 years may have lost more than 50%.
+A 3% flat-rate COLA might take care of the new retiree’s loss of purchasing power, but wouldn’t begin to address the older retiree’s loss.

 How COLAs Affect Your Rates